 (John D. Hoptak Collection)

-Tragedy hovered like an ever-present shadow over Mary Jane Stidham of Tamaqua, Pennsylvania.
+Tragedy seemed to hover like an ever-present shadow over Mary Jane Stidham of Tamaqua, Pennsylvania.

-But then the war began and in August 1861, Francis Stidham volunteered his services.
+But then the war began and in August 1861, Francis Stidham volunteered to serve.
 He traveled to Port Clinton and signed up under Captain D.B.
 Kauffman.
 The following month, the 21-year-old chair maker who stood 6'0" in height, with a dark complexion, dark eyes, and dark hair, was mustered into service as a private in Company A, 48th Pennsylvania Infantry.

 She would lose the other just two months later.

 On June 17, 1864, Francis Stidham was wounded severely while charging the Confederate lines outside Petersburg, Virginia.
 Carried from the field, he was conveyed back to Annapolis "suffering from a gunshot wound of right arm and breast."
 He arrived in Annapolis on June 20; three weeks later--on July 10--the wound "resulted in hemorrhage into [his] thoratic cavity," and Francis Stidham passed away.
 His remains were buried in the Annapolis National Cemetery where they continue to rest.